n-raymond/OSM-PathFinder/README.md

 The OpenStreetMap PathFinder is a command line tool that allows you to compute itineraries for pedestrians, bicycles and motorized vehicules on maps from OpenStreetMap.

-It can extract data from OSM files and display the path you requested in two formats :
+It can extract data from OSM files and display the path which you have requested in two formats :
  - A graphical and visual format stored as a jpeg file.
  - A textual format that gives you a roadmap discribing your itinerary.